WesleyJw/Learning/MLOps101/03-FastAPI/README.md

 import uvicorn
 from fastapi import FastAPI
 from pydantic import BaseModel

+# To redirect an endpoint to other
+from fastapi.responses import RedirectResponse
 ```
 An API is a standard model.
 For this We can use the `pydntic` library to create a standard model and set validations.
 To build this model We go create a class as object model with some pre configured parameters.